 The Individuals with Disabilities Education Act (IDEA) is a federal special education law that says each state must have a program of early intervention services.
-These
+These services are described in Part C of the IDEA law.
+Services are for children under 3 years of age with disabilities or developmental delays who meet eligibility

 In California this program is called Early Start.
-Early Start has a familycentered approach and offers a coordinated set of services and supports to promote early learning and development.
+Early Start has a family-centered approach and offers a coordinated set of services and supports to promote early learning and development.
 The program also transitions a toddler to preschool services.
 The document that describes the needs of the child and family and the services to meet those needs is called an Individual Family Service Plan or IFSP.

-The Early Start program is a multi-agency effort managed by the Department of Developmental Services (DDS) and the California

-Department of Education.
+The Early Start program is a multi-agency effort managed by the Department of Developmental Services (DDS) and the California Department of Education.
 Early Start agencies include Regional Centers, County Offices of Education (also called Local Education Agencies), health and social service agencies and Family Resource Centers.
 Matrix is the Family Resource Center for Marin, Napa, Solano and Sonoma counties.
 Family Resource Centers, whose staff are parents of children with special needs, help parents understand the Early Start program and the parent role.